Turbul3nce/OSEP_Tools/Injectors/README.md

 ## Overview

-The loaders and injectors in this repository are tools crafted during OSEP training for various scenarios and challenges.
-Each directory represents a distinct injector, designed to assist with specific tasks during penetration testing and exploitation exercises.
+The loaders and injectors in this repository are tools crafted or used during OSEP training for various scenarios and challenges.
+Each directory represents a distinct injector, designed to assist with injecting malicious code into processes and bypassing AV.

 ## Injectors => (Pr0ce$$)